saumya-developr/webcode/README.md

    cd YOUR_REPO_NAME
    ```
 3. **Open the project:**
-   Simply open the `index.html` (or `base.html`) file in any web browser.
+   Simply open the main `index.html` file in any web browser.

 ---

 ## 🌐 Deployment
-This website is automatically deployed using **Vercel** integration.
-Any changes pushed to the `main` branch will automatically update the live site.
+This website is integrated and deployed using **Vercel**.
+Any changes pushed to the `main` branch will trigger an automatic production deployment.